ome/ngff/rfc/x/index.md

 * Minor comments and questions
 * Recommendation

 The tone of a review should be cordial and professional.
-TODO
+The goal

 Once **Editors** have received the recommendations and reviews (R3), they should be added to the repository and the **Authors** should be contacted for a